Make the right impression by doing your research and embodying your vision.

 Here’s the bad news: What is not deeply understood, researched or vetted is not embodied.
 If you do not have a level of familiarity with a topic, your lack of expertise, knowledge or vision will show up, especially in pressure situations.
 If you have not done your homework to an excruciating level, that lack of preparation can manifest as confusing, even conflicting, or—worst case—incoherent assessments and declarations for the future.

 The higher you go up the leadership ladder, the more preparation matters.
 If you are getting ready for a CEO interview, glancing at the credit union’s call report and looking over peer-to-peer ratios are just a starting point.
 You need to connect the dots between the financials, operations, culture, competitors and marketplace.
-Look beyond the surface-level variables and ponder such fundamental questions as, “What are we trying to keep about our culture today (that drives our performance) that may need to shift in the future?” or “What’s the role of the evolving role of the board in the future to ensure we stay successful?”
+Look beyond the surface-level variables and ponder such fundamental questions as, “What are we trying to keep about our culture today (that drives our performance) that may need to shift in the future?” or “What’s the evolving role of the board in the future to ensure we stay successful?”

 Come back to your homework after your initial thoughts have percolated and take another swing at it.
 Come up with a coherent historical message that paves the way for a compelling future vision for the organization.